CommE2E/olm/docs/megolm.rst

 --------

-Each participant in a conversation uses their own session, which consists of a ratchet, and an `Ed25519`_ keypair.
+Each participant in a conversation uses their own session, which consists of a ratchet and an `Ed25519`_ keypair.

-Secrecy is provided by the ratchet, which can be wound forwards, via hash functions, but not backwards, and is used to derive a distinct message key for each message.
+Secrecy is provided by the ratchet, which can be wound forwards but not backwards, and is used to derive a distinct message key for each message.

-Authenticity is provided via the Ed25519 key.
+Authenticity is provided via Ed25519 signatures.

 The value of the ratchet, and the public part of the Ed25519 key, are shared with other participants in the conversation via secure peer-to-peer